 Dr. Donna L. W. Namey, VMD

-Donna Namey, VMD, graduated with the highest honors from the University of Pennsylvania and is co-owner of Windcrest Animal Hospital, Hockessin Animal Hospital, Talleyville Veterinary Hospital, and Centreville Veterinary Hospital.
-She has a particular interest in ultrasonography.
+Donna Namey, VMD, graduated with the highest honors from the University of Pennsylvania School of Veterinary Medicine, after working several years at Jefferson University Hospital as an ASCP certified medical technologist in their microbiology laboratory.
+She is a co-owner of the Windcrest Animal Hospital Group.
 Dr. Namey counts her veterinary school acceptance phone call as one of her most memorable experiences.
 This call allowed her to fulfill her childhood dream of a career caring for pets.
-Dr. Namey and her husband, George, and their children, Jacob and Samuel, enjoy spending time together.
-She also enjoys gardening, scrapbooking, and her family’s pets: 3 dogs (Pumpkin, Sunny, and Maggie) and cats: (Hope, Annabell, and Stripe).
+She has a special interest in ultrasonography with 30 years of experience.
+Dr. Namey and her husband, George, and their children, Jacob and Samuel, enjoy spending time together in their Hockessin historic home, as well as time at the Delaware beaches.
+She also enjoys gardening, paper-crafting, and her two dogs, Sunny and Maggie and cat Raven.

 Dr. Rebecca Revay, VMD